reubenstr/metaphasic-blog/_posts/melodic-chimes.md

 ---

-Ok, that it, I hope you liked this project, it's in my top three favorite projects.
-This was a Covid pandemic project that helped learn new skills and stay sharp.
+I hope you liked this project, it's in my top favorite projects.
+As a Covid pandemic project, I learned new skills and stayed sharp.

 <!-- ![melodic chimes corner bracket](/assets/blog/melodic-chimes/melodic-chimes-corner-bracket.jpg) -->